Dacia: North of the limes (c. 270 – c. 330)

-Transylvania and northern Banat, which belonged to Dacia before Trajan conquest, had no direct contact with the Roman Empire from the 270s.
+Transylvania and northern Banat, which belonged to Dacia before Trajan's conquest, had no direct contact with the Roman Empire from the 270s.
 There is no evidence that they were invaded in the following decades.
 Towns, including Apulum and Ulpia Traiana Sarmizegetusa, and the surrounding areas continued to be inhabited but the urban areas diminished.
 The existence of local Christian communities can be assumed in Porolissum, Potaissa and other settlements.
 On the other hand, evidence – mainly pottery with "Chi-rho" (Χ-Ρ) signs and other Christian symbols – is "shadowy and poorly understood", according to archaeologists Haynes and Hanson.

 Urns found in late 3rd-century cemeteries at Bezid, Mediaş, and in other Transylvanian settlements had clear analogies in sites east of the Carpathians, suggesting that the Carpians were the first new arrivals in the former province from the neighboring regions.
 Other Carpian groups, pressured by the Goths, also departed from their homeland and sought refuge in the Roman Empire around 300.
 Nevertheless, "Carpo-Dacians" were listed among the peoples "mixed with the Huns" as late as 379.
 The Sarmatians of the Banat were allies of the empire, demonstrated by a Roman invasion in 332 against the Goths, their enemies.
 Sarmatians were admitted into the empire in 379, but other Sarmatian groups remained in the Tisa plains up until the 460s.